 Understanding that a breach of this nature is a real possibility, the Homeland Security Department recently announced an emergency directive calling for all non-national security agencies to take steps to protect their networks against a cyber-hijacking campaign.
 This is a step in the right direction, but more needs to be done.

 Educating all private sector employees on the larger implications of security breaches is an essential first step in reducing risk.
 It’s easier for people to understand breaches in terms of their own data or intellectual property, but less clear to see how these incidents can lead to far worse problems, including cyber warfare.

 As employees better understand the larger risk, executives and boards will follow suit, and begin to seek out opportunities to collaborate with government and the public sector to help prevent such incidents.
 The closer the private and public sector work together on this to eliminate barriers to information sharing, the more resilient the industry can become.

 As we approach the 2020 election season, you can see partnership between the private sector and government beginning to take shape.
 Corporations are sharing information with government parties that could help secure our elections.
 But beyond election season, we need to share this critical information.
 Even small pieces of intelligence can amount to significant findings, which could halt the next crippling cyberattack.

 In the midst of today's heightened geopolitical tensions and increased cyber warfare, corporations must understand today's reality - they are a prime target, holding information that if accessed by cybercriminals could lead to the next global crisis.
 It's time for government and public sector agencies to increase partnerships with these corporations, and together, bolster the U.S.'s cybersecurity posture to avoid future devastating implications.

-John DeSimone is vice president of cybersecurity and special missions for Raytheon Intelligence, Information and Services.
+John DeSimone is vice president of cybersecurity and special missions for Raytheon Intelligence and Space.